 HAP's Veterans Project is the only legal assistance program in Philadelphia that specifically targets homeless veterans.
-The Veterans Project was founded in response to a call from Perimeter staff who felt that many of the clients had urgent legal needs that were not being met.
-These needs included assistance with traditional poverty law matters, such as consumer and credit problems, landlord/tenant disputes, access to income maintenance programs, and family law issues, as well as veteran-specific matters such as eligibility for veterans benefits and compensation for service-related disabilities.
+HAP helps homeless veterans with a myriad of legal issues including assistance with traditional poverty law matters, such as consumer and credit problems, landlord/tenant disputes, access to income maintenance programs, and family law issues, as well as veteran-specific matters such as eligibility for veterans benefits and compensation for service-related disabilities.

 Through the Veterans Project, HAP has expanded its reach into the homeless community to educate and advocate on behalf of a particularly vulnerable population that had previously been overlooked by Philadelphia's public interest sector.
 Through this project, HAP is creating opportunities for self-empowerment and sustainability and an end to the cycle of homelessness so many veterans experience.